edasmalchi/qiroll-pedal-assist/README.md

 The lack of any sort of pedal assist bothered me however, with the original design you have to hold down a switch to keep the motor on.
 (It's a simple switch, not a real throttle so the motor is either on or off.
 There is a way to select between a lower power mode and a higher power mode however.)

 This project aims to add pedal assist functionality to the Qiroll kit.
-It's currently implemented with a Digispark-clone attiny85 arduino-compatible [microcontroller](https://smile.amazon.com/gp/product/B07KVS4YGQ/) and this 12-magnet pedal assist [sensor](https://smile.amazon.com/gp/product/B08GY819YF/), although similar products could surely be made to work too.
+It's currently implemented with a Digispark-clone attiny85 arduino-compatible [microcontroller](https://smile.amazon.com/gp/product/B07KVS4YGQ/) and this 12-magnet pedal assist [sensor](https://smile.amazon.com/gp/product/B08GY819YF/), although similar products could work too.
 Sensors with more magnets should have smoother operation.

 #### Notes
 * The sensor I got reads in both directions, so it will trigger on backwards pedaling as well.
 I don't think this is a big deal, but there may be sensors out there that only read in one direction.